Triptych OS guide

 The Harness packet includes agent manifest, context policy, tool policy, budget policy,

-approval policy, memory policy, swarm policy, deployment policy, and Agent OS export paths.
+approval policy, memory policy, swarm policy, deployment policy, and Triptych OS export paths.

 Need the raw contract for tooling?
 Use the generated